noobshow/terms/nab/nabterms_au.md

 (f)        the decision whether to approve your application is at NAB&#39;s sole discretion and the reason for any decision which is made may not be given to You;

-(g)        an approval by NAB is specific to Stripe providing Payment Services to you and does not in any way constitute a representation by NAB that you will able to use the services of another payment service provider or of NAB directly should you cease using Stripe&#39;s Payment Services for any reason; and
+(g)        an approval by NAB is specific to Stripe providing Payment Services to you and does not in any way constitute a representation by NAB that you will be able to use the services of another payment service provider or of NAB directly should you cease using Stripe&#39;s Payment Services for any reason; and

 (h)        any information obtained by NAB during its assessment of an application under clause 2(a) is and remains confidential to NAB and will not be shared with You.
 NAB is bound by Card Scheme Rules and all correspondence and discussions between Card Schemes and NAB are confidential as between NAB and the Card Schemes; and